Stream Azure AD Identity Protection events to Microsoft Sentinel/ Log Analytics

 Azure portal > Azure Active Directory, Diagnostic settings

 For the event destination 4 options are available:

 For adding the new diagnostic settings source click on Add diagnostic settings

 The next step is to fill in the diagnostic settings name and select the category details and destination details.
 First the category details:

 Log category details

-With this blog, we focussing only on the risk events from Defender for Identity.
-For streaming the Defender for Identity data select RiskyUsers and UserRiskEvents.
+With this blog, we focussing only on the risk events from Identity Protection.
+For streaming the Identity Protection data select RiskyUsers and UserRiskEvents.

-For exporting events into Azure Sentinel.
+For exporting events into Microsoft Sentinel.
 We using in this blog the export option Send to Log Analytics workspace.
-For sending events into the Azure Sentinel workspace – select the subscription and workspace.
+For sending events into the Microsoft Sentinel workspace – select the subscription and workspace.

 Once enabled two new data tables are available in the Log Analytics workspace.
 Based on the RiskyUsers and UserRiskEvents log the following tables are available:

 - AADRiskyUsers – Provides data like the Risky users report in Identity Protection